choleraehyq/huroutine/README.md

 But you can change these options via adjusting the macro in huroutine.h

+The nbio.h/nbio.c are the deadly simple non-blocking IO library.
+I have just implemented the non-blocking version of write and read.

+The channel.h/channel.c are the channel library used to deliver variable between two huroutine.
+Attention: what the channel deliver is pointer, so make sure the memory pointer points to is always accessed.
+Don't use this to deliver a local variable.

-The uthread.h/uthread.c are the source of the preemptive user-thread library, it is also based on the coroutine library above.
+The uthread.h/uthread.c are the source of the toy preemptive user-thread library, it is also based on the coroutine library above.
 I implement the library with sigaction and posix timer.
 The schedule algorithm is the simple round-robin algorithm too.
+Now the perform of this libray is very bad, it is only can be used.
+It's switch efficiency is extremely low.

 The main.c is the demo of the librarys.
 The huroutine\_test() is the demo function of the former two librarys and the uthread\_test() is the demo function of the latter library.

-Now the problem is: When I test uthread\_test(), main.c can be compiled successfully, but it cannot print anything while running, and if it run correctly, it should print "shit1" to "shit100" and "fuck1" to "fuck100" alternately.In the other word, the sigaction or timer isn't installed successfully.

-The nbio.c/nbio.h are the source of the simple non-blocking io library fitting the library huroutine.
-I only implement the non-blocking version of read() and write().